BytePhoenixCoding/BlockchainTokenSniper/README.md

 # Future plans

 - Convert launch sniper and multi sniper to work on ethereum and polygon blockchain.
+- Develop telegram sniper to be added to multi sniper
 - Develop website (domain blockchaintokensniper.com has been registered)

 <!-- MARKDOWN LINKS & IMAGES -->